roman-aguilera/romans_pybullet_envs/README.md

 # Roman's Pybullet Gym Environments

-This is where I keep my custom gym environments.

-To use my custom gym environments, enter the following commands from the terminal:
+This is where I keep my custom OpenAI Gym environments.
+To use them, enter the following commands from the terminal:

 ```
 cd <path/to/where/you/want/to/store/these/files>